 Present Perfect Tense

-Present Perfect Tense is the form of the verb that refers to a completed action which is formed in English by preceding the 3rd form of the main verb with "have or has".
+Present Perfect Tense is the verb form that refers to a completed action, which is formed in English by preceding the 3rd form of the main verb with "have or has".

 The word "perfect" is the main factor in this tense.
-In the English Language, the word "perfect" comes from the Latin word "perfectus" which means complete.
-It always refers to the completeness of an action before the time in which it is under consideration.
+In English Language, the word "perfect" comes from the Latin word "perfectus," which means complete.
+It always refers to the completeness of an action before the time it is under consideration.

 USAGES